ferrous-systems/rust-exercises/exercise-book/src/simple-db-solution.md

 ### Step 4c: Looking for "PUBLISH"

-Now we want to see if the message starts with `"PUBLISH "`, and if so, return a `Command::Publish` containing the payload, but converted to a heap-allocted `String` so that ownership is passed back to the caller.
+Now we want to see if the message starts with `"PUBLISH "`, and if so, return a `Command::Publish` containing the payload, but converted to a heap-allocated `String` so that ownership is passed back to the caller.
 If not, and the message is equal to `"PUBLISH"`, then that's a *MissingPayload* error.

 <details>
   <summary>Solution</summary>